altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 {
 mn:M
-~It was cramped with seven people in the bubble~ ~Martha was holding tightly to the chair in the center~ ~They all were, due to the turbulence~
+~It was cramped with seven people in the bubble~ ~Martha held tightly to the chair in the center~
+~They all were, due to the turbulence~
 ~Martha didn't see anything outside the bubble, a blank void~ ~The bubble was shaking, as if unsure of it's position without any other points of reference~